 Natria is a weed killer designed as a safe replacement for Roundup.
 Natria and Roundup are both non-selective herbicides, meaning they attack all species of plants and grass.
 This makes Natria a good alternative to Roundup.

 Despite claims that Natria is a natural or environmentally safe weed killer, both Natria and Roundup contain synthetic herbicides.
 Roundup contains Glyphosate, as well as additional ingredients which may be harmful to humans and the environment.
-Natria contains Maleic Hydrazide, which may also have detrimental effects on wildlife.
+Natria does not contain Glyphosate, but does contain Maleic Hydrazide, which may also have a wide range of detrimental effects on wildlife.

 Table of Contents

 What is the Difference Between Natria and Roundup?